lalebdi/ShoppingCart2/README.md

-This was done by following the tutorial in the :
+This was done by following the tutorial in  :

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).